drhsqlite/pikchr/doc/pathattr.md

 # path-attribute

-A *path-attribute* is used provide the origin and direction of a line object (arc, arrow, line, move, or spline).
-It is an error to use a *path-attribute* on a block object (box, circle, cylinder, dot, ellipse, file, oval, or text).
+A *path-attribute* is used to provide the origin and direction of a line object, that being an arc, arrow, line, move, or spline.
+It is an error to use a *path-attribute* on a block object, that being a box, circle, cylinder, dot, ellipse, file, oval, or text.

 There are seven forms: